abhidesikan/madras-medley/content/book-reviews/genghis-khan.md

 ---
-title: "Genghis Khan and the Making of the Modern World"
+title: "Genghis Khan and the Making of the Modern World - Review by Abhishek Desikan"
 date: 2022-10-19T20:58:43-07:00
 draft: false
 ---